hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/__init__.md

 # No actual code to test was provided.
 The provided code was empty.
 #  Therefore, no tests can be written.
 A placeholder test is provided
-#  to demonstrate the structure if code were present.
+#  to demonStarte the structure if code were present.

 #  Replace the placeholder with your actual code.